Skip to content

 Last updated:

-Forensic soil comparison borrows from three intellectual traditions that have not always communicated well with each other.
-From geology and pedology, it borrows the descriptive vocabulary and the understanding of how soil varies across a landscape.
-From statistics, it borrows the multivariate methods that quantify how unusual a particular combination of soil properties is and how close two samples must be before they are too similar to have come from unrelated locations.
-And from law, it borrows the question of what a forensic opinion actually needs to say in a courtroom to be helpful to the fact-finder without overstating the science.
+Forensic soil comparison draws on three disciplines: geology and pedology supply the descriptive vocabulary and understanding of landscape variability; statistics provide the multivariate methods that quantify how unusual a given combination of soil properties is; and law defines what a forensic opinion must say in a courtroom to assist the fact-finder without overstating the science.

 The Murray-Tedrow comparison framework, developed over thirty years of collaborative research by Raymond Murray (a geologist at the University of Montana) and John Tedrow (a pedologist at Rutgers), provides the most widely cited methodological anchor.
 Their 1992 book "Forensic Geology" and the updated 2017 edition "Forensic Geoscience and Earth Sciences in Criminal Investigation" are the definitive US references.
 The FBI Soil Examination Unit protocols, which have supported federal prosecutions since at least the 1960s, follow the same intellectual framework but add institutional-level standardisation and chain-of-custody requirements.
 The ENFSI ENG-FG1 guideline adapts the framework for European casework, with particular attention to the multi-analyst and multi-laboratory context that characterises EU crime-laboratory practice.